BioinfoMachineLearning/MULTICOM_qa/README.md

 3. Pip install -r requirements.txt.

+4. Copy the  file "run_CDFold.sh" inside the CDPred directory

+5. Download the MMalign

-4. Open the ./config file and edit the path of the following variables with the appropiate path:
+6. Open the "config" file and edit the path of the following variables with the appropiate path:

     1. MM_ALIGN_PATH = "path of the MMalign tools"